isomerpages/moe-westwoodpri/_highlights/2023/School Tour by Student Leaders.md

 **Objectives of the School Tour:**

-* To introduce Westwood Primary School’s physical facilities and amenities for potential Primary One parents and students alike.
+* To introduce Westwood Primary School physical facilities and amenities for potential Primary One parents and students alike.

-* To use this tour as a platform for parents to interact with Westwood Primary School’s students, teachers, and school leaders.
+* To use this tour as a platform for parents to interact with Westwood Primary School students, teachers, and school leaders.

 * To advertise and promote Westwood Primary as a school of choice for kindergarten children who are enrolling into Primary One next year.